 Hi, my name is Sarah O’Leary.
-I am an Associate Marriage and Family Therapist, as well as the Clinical Manager and Director of Marketing here at Estes Therapy.
+I am an Associate Marriage and Family Therapist, as well as the Clinical Manager here at Estes Therapy.
 First I want to commend you for taking this step – the step that brought you to this page on this website.
 Whether you are browsing through therapists to start individual or relationship counseling, browsing through websites as you contemplate if therapy is for you (it is!), or are here reading our blog, the step you are taking is towards becoming a you that feels fulfilled, joyous, and comfortable in your own life, relationships, and skin.
 My first priority as your therapist is cultivating that safe space for you.
 When you feel safe you can be your most authentic self, you can take chances, and you can overcome obstacles.
 When you feel safe you can be vulnerable in your relationships.
 Know that this takes time, but I am here for you every step, and misstep, along the way.
 I will support you as you work towards your goals.
 You will gain tools and skills that will help you face the obstacles coming up in your life now, and feel prepared for those to come in the future.
 Most importantly, you will learn about yourself.

 I have a holistic viewpoint on therapy, whether you are coming in for individual therapy or couples counseling.
 I work from a biopsychosocial-spiritual model.
 This means I take into consideration your biology – your genes, traits, and predispositions; your psychology – emotions, behaviors; your social environment – past, present, the different groups you belong to and roles you play; and spiritual – regardless of your religiosity.
 I strongly believe in the interconnectedness of each of these aspects of one’s self.
 People are complex.
 It is essential to keep in mind the many aspects of the self in order to live in a space that allows you to feel fulfilled and yourself.